Sarvarian/sarvarian.github.io/contents/2_aban_simple_object_notation.md

 The file is the root, each token or string in the file is like a node.

-There are 3 types of nodes: tokens, strings, and numbers.
+There are 3 types of nodes: tokens, numerics and strings.

 Unlike JSON and other serialization languages, ASON specification is not